green-spaces/enum-derived/README.md

 # Enum-Derived

-Enum-Derived adds new functionality to unit-like enums
+Enum-Derived adds new functionality to enums through derive macros

 ---